adl/hoaf/README.md

 For instance

-    Acceptance: 2 F(!0) & I(1)
+    Acceptance: 2 Fin(!0) & Inf(1)

 declares two acceptance sets.
 A run of the automaton is accepting if it visits the complement of the first set finitely often, and if it visits the second set infinitely often.
-More examples will be given in the next section.
+More examples will be given in a later section.

 ### `acc-name:`